 Leaders who combine involving and directing are a great example of using both tactics.
 Pushing too hard can lead to discontent, but it’s necessary when involving isn’t working.

-Researchers have found that pulling and pushing are management styles that seek the same end while using opposing approaches.
-One is “driving for outcomes” (push), while the other is “inspiring and motivating others” (pull).
+Researchers found that involving and directing are management styles aiming for the same goal but using different approaches.
+One is “driving for outcomes” (directing), while the other is “inspiring and motivating others” (involving).

 When both pull and push are high, the most significant increase occurs.
 (Note: The percentage of people who scored a 5 on a 5-point scale was used to determine high confidence and satisfaction.)
 This is a very high standard to meet.)

 Bringing the Forces of Push and Pull Together